Updated: 21 hours ago

 Ejaculation is also possible for women!

-The porn industry has made the term “squirting” quite a familiar one for a lot of us.
+In recent years, the term “squirting” has become quite popular.
 It refers to the ability of some women to release a lot of transparent liquid during or after experiencing an orgasm, which obviously is usually compared to men’s ejaculation of sperm (although definitely not the same, because squirt comes from the bladder).
 Some women can ejaculate, though, a very similar liquid to semen that comes from the Skene glands, it just doesn't have sperm cells!
 Science is absolutely clueless of what these different fluids are for, but we know for sure that the classic "squirting = semen" is not true.

 Is there something wrong with you if you don’t reach an orgasm?

-The short answer is NO, there is absolutely nothing wrong with you just because you can’t reach an orgasm every time you engage in sexual activity.
+The short answer is NO, there is absolutely nothing wrong with you just because you can’t reach an orgasm.
 Of course, if you experience pain or any other unpleasant sensation, you should consult it with your doctor.
 Once health issues are discarded, you can look at other factors such as your stress levels and workload, your body image, and your overall mental health.

 First of all, even though orgasms are fun, your body can experience pleasure without reaching that climax.
-Sexual activities can be pleasant without having orgasms and focusing on reaching it can distract you from actually enjoying yourself through the whole thing.
+Intimate activities can be pleasant without having orgasms and focusing on reaching it can distract you from actually enjoying yourself through the whole thing.
 But we should also remember that hormones and other changing things, like the quality of your sleep, also have an impact on the way you experience pleasure, so you shouldn’t expect your body to react the exact same way every time.
-For example, sexual satisfaction is linked to a woman’s perception of her own body: concerns about body weight, physical condition, a negative self-perception of sexual attractiveness and thoughts about how her body looks during sex can make it much more difficult to reach an orgasm or consider a sexual activity as “satisfactory”.
+For example, overall satisfaction is linked to a woman’s perception of her own body: concerns about body weight, physical condition, a negative self-perception of sexual attractiveness and thoughts about how her body looks during intimate contact can make it much more difficult to reach an orgasm or consider an intimate activity as “satisfactory”.

 Several studies have shown that high levels of stress, especially when they are sustained for long periods of time, have a negative impact on the ability of a woman to feel aroused and experience an orgasm.
 If you are going through something like this, looking into the source of that stress might be the best solution!

 Finally, the best predictor of women’s ability to reach orgasms is their knowledge about themselves.
-It is important to know what feels good and what doesn’t, not only for self-stimulation but also to communicate with your sexual partner.
-The best advice science can give you is: explore yourself, try different angles, toys, postures, stimulation types (external vs. internal, alone vs. in company, visual or auditory extra stimulation, etc.), be patient, and focus on enjoying! #getready
+It is important to know what feels good and what doesn’t, not only for your benefit but also to communicate with your partner.
+The best advice science can give you is: be well-informed, explore yourself, be patient and focus on the sensations of your body! #getready

 Levin, R. J. (2011).
 Can the controversy about the putative role of the human female orgasm in sperm transport be settled with our current physiological knowledge of coitus?
 The Journal of Sexual Medicine,8:1566–1578. https://doi.org/10.1111/j.1743-6109.2010.02162.x